Costs & Pricing

 Slab vs Pier-and-Beam: Two Very Different Repair Bills

-Cracked concrete slab foundation exposed at the base of a Texas brick home, late afternoon casting shadows across the damaged
+Cracked concrete slab foundation exposed at the base of a Texas brick home, late afternoon casting shadows across

 The repair math differs sharply: